S1

 Leaving Korea

-Rental is useful when you only need a bike for a short time.
+Rental is useful when you only need a bike for a very short time.
 Buying makes sense when you are sure you want ownership for the long term.

 Why monthly wins